peter88213/yw-cnv/docs/template/help.md

 #### Text passages in scenes

-If text markups for other languages are detected during conversion to the yw7 format, they are converted and transferred to the yWriter scene.
+If text markups for other languages are detected during conversion to the yw7 format, they are converted and transferred to the yw7 scene.

 This then looks like this, for example: